astropy/astropy/docs/coordinates/representations.rst

 The geodetical latitude is defined by the angle between the vertical to the surface at a specific point of the spheroid and its projection onto the equatorial plane.
 The latitude is a value ranging from -90 to 90 degrees, the longitude from 0 to 360 degrees.
+`~astropy.coordinates.BaseBodycentricRepresentation` is the coordinate representation recommended by the Cartographic Coordinates & Rotational Elements Working Group (see for example its `2019 report <https://rdcu.be/b32WL>`_): the bodicentric latitude and longitude are spherical latitude and longitude originated at the barycenter of the body, the height is the distance from the spheroid surface on the line of sight.
+The latitude is a value ranging from -90 to 90 degrees, the longitude from 0 to 360 degrees.